NIST Cybersecurity Framework v1.1 - AWS Audit Manager

 To review the AWS Config rules that are used as data source mappings in this standard framework, download the AuditManager_ConfigDataSourceMappings_NIST-CSF-v1.1.zip file.

-The controls that are offered by Audit Manager aren't intended to verify if your systems are compliant with the NIST Cybersecurity Framework.
-Moreover, they can't guarantee that you'll pass a NIST Cybersecurity audit.
+The controls that are offered by Audit Manager aren't intended to verify if your systems are compliant with the NIST CSF.
+Moreover, they can't guarantee that you'll pass a NIST audit.
 AWS Audit Manager doesn't automatically check procedural controls that require manual evidence collection.

-For instructions on how to create an assessment using this framework, see Creating an assessment.
+For instructions on how to create an assessment using this framework, see Creating an assessment in AWS Audit Manager.

-For instructions on how to customize this framework to support your specific requirements, see Customizing an existing framework and Customizing an existing control.
+For instructions on how to customize this framework to support your specific requirements, see Making an editable copy of an existing framework in AWS Audit Manager.